InTEGr8or/phi-fi/content/analysis/LOST/_index.md

 In LOST, however, the center point is an island, the archetype of a center point itself.
 The island, in this case, represents the center point at the heart of all stories, all narratives.

+> Series that start with eye-opening:
+>   - The Good Place
+>   - The Event
+>   - Quantico